 Endoscopy (also in Spanish)

-Mammograms and Other Breast Imaging Procedures (also in Spanish)
+Mammograms and Other Breast Imaging Tests (also in Spanish)

 Along with the American Cancer Society, other sources of information and support include:

 Has information on radiology procedures, radiation safety, FAQs, and a radiology glossary; also has a list of accredited facilities that can be searched by location and test type

 This site was developed for patients by the American College of Radiology and the Radiological Society of North America.
 It has a wide variety of information on imaging tests, including details and pictures on specific tests, specific information for people with cancer, and a printable medical imaging record that can be found in the “Patient Safety” section.

 For details and sample images on various imaging tests used in cancer care.